A2L5E0X1/debloat-adb/README.md

 Yes but you need to install Cygwin or a Linux Subsystem (Windows 10 only) with adb

 ## Which devices are supported?
-Any Android Device with ADB.
+Any Android Device (min.
+API 20) with ADB.
 But some devices (for example Fire TV Stick on FireOS) have the uninstall command disabled (It will show INTERNAL_ERROR)

 ## I've executed a Debloatscript and there were some Errors.
 This is normal.
 Not every device has this apps.
 It depends on your device and on your ROM.

 ## Which Apps does the Script install????
 All Apps you can install with the appinstall script are opensource and on FDroid.

+This Version of RetroMusic is selfbuilt and contains all Pro Features.
+See https://github.com/Linux4/RetroMusicPlayer

 ## Where can I update Aurora Store and Lawnchair?
 Aurora Store can be updated on the gitlab page (https://gitlab.com/AuroraOSS/AuroraStore/-/releases) or on their Telegram Channel (https://t.me/AuroraOfficial)